jeffstieler/atlas-help/packer/artifacts/creating-amis.html.md

 1. Packer stops the instance and stores the result as an AMI in AWS under your account.
 This then returns an ID (the artifact) that it passes to the Atlas post-processor
-1. The Atlas post-processor creates and uploads the new artifact version with the ID in Atlas of the type `amazon.ami` for use later
+1. The Atlas post-processor creates and uploads the new artifact version with the ID in Atlas of the type `amazon.image` for use later

 ### Example